A Ganglion Gone Awry

 I was able to take good reference photos of it, using my friends as models, posing the way I’d want the mice to pose, and used those images as a guideline when starting to create the scene.

-I looked at beautiful old Confession paintings to study clothes, poses and expressions.
+I looked at old Confession paintings to study clothes, poses and expressions.
 There is a lot of intensity and emotions in these artworks, something that inspired me a lot when making the characters.
 In particular the sinner.

 Building the inside